Jean de Montereul

 Jean de Montreuil [known as Montereul] (c.
 1614, Paris – 27 April 1651, Paris) was a French ecclesiastic and diplomat.

-Biography
+Early life

 The son of an advocate to the parlement de Paris, Montereul was originally intended for a legal career himself, but in the course of a trip to Italy with Pomponne de Bellièvre (a nephew of pope Urban VIII) he was made a canon of Toul.
 Paul Pellisson wrote that he was "very proper in negotiation, with a flexible and agile mind, very concerted, and who would hardly ever do anything without a purpose.
 It was he who gave the opinion that the Elector Palatine would have to pass into France incognito, to go to command the Duke of Weimar's troops, and seize de Brissac; this was why he was pursued there, and why the Elector was stopped on his journey."